abhilash28abhi/burger-builder/README.md

 5. To use propTypes we need to install the proptypes package using below command: npm install --save prop-types; the --save will save the package entry in package.json file
 6. Use Aux for MAC and Auxiliary for windows.
+7. If you are using {} braces as function body while writing the component, then you must use return statement to return the JSX body, else use () only without the need of return statement.